Insider Guide: Best of Las Vegas

 More on CNN: America's most sinful cities

-Forget the stuffiness.
 The Cosmopolitan’s rooms are modern and urban.
-Most attractive, though, are those commanding views up and down the Strip.
+Most attractive are those commanding views up and down the Strip.

-Though The Cosmopolitan has just about everything on site that visitors will want -- restaurants, nightclub, shopping, gaming -- its location mid-Strip makes it easy to reach other popular resorts in the area.
+Though The Cosmopolitan has just about everything on site that visitors might want -- restaurants, nightclub, shopping, gambling -- its mid-Strip location makes it easy to reach other popular resorts in the area.